<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Who should fill out the FAFSA?

 Everyone should fill out the FAFSA, whether you need help paying the majority of your college tuition or you need to secure low-interest loans.
-Even if you think you might not qualify for grants based on your financial situation, you should still fill out the FAFSA to qualify for low-interest federally-backed students loans, which are available to students with and without financial need.
+Even if you think you might not qualify for grants based on your financial situation, you should still fill out the FAFSA to qualify for low-interest federally-backed student loans, which are available to students with and without financial need.

 CSS Profile: An Overview